Aboriginal Gathering Place

 The expected capital cost of the Aboriginal Gathering Place is estimated at $10 million.

 In September 2023, Council resolved to award a contract for construction of the project.
-The first sod was ceremoniously turned in November 2023 and construction work is expected to begin in July 2024.
+The first sod was ceremoniously turned in November 2023 and construction work began in July 2024.